Order of Woodcraft Chivalry: Contemporary

-Hutton stated in 1999 that "The Order continues to survive with a stable but small membership".
+Ronald Hutton stated in 1999 that "The Order continues to survive with a stable but small membership".
 In the 1990s Martin Westlake, son of Aubrey and grandson of Ernest, allowed the Order to celebrate its anniversary at Sandy Balls estate again.

 A website in the Order's name exists and was last updated in Feb 2015.
 It seems to be mainly used by existing members to post photographs, etc, and contains little to attract potential new members.
 The Order survives as a small network of personal friends linked to the earlier formal organisation.

 The OWC is a co-host, together with the Liga Lesni Moudrosti (The Woodcraft League of the Czech Republic), of the Blue Sky!
 World Woodcraft Gathering which takes place every three years alternately in the UK and the Czech Republic.
 Started in 1996, the gathering in 2017 will be the 8th meeting and will be held in the UK.
 Scouts and Woodcrafters from Poland and other countries also take part.